-Consumers expect that the products they purchase have been vetted for safety and don’t pose an unreasonable risk for harm.
-This idea is often something that we take for granted even though defective products can still enter the marketplace and lead to thousands of injuries every single year.
+Consumers expect that the products they purchase have been vetted for safety and don’t pose an unreasonable risk of harm.
+This idea is often something that we take for granted, even though defective products can still enter the marketplace and lead to thousands of injuries every single year.

 Suffering an injury due to a defective product can be a frustrating and scary experience.
 These types of injuries are never anticipated, and they often leave one filled with questions.
 Who was responsible?
 Who can I turn to for help?
 Is there anything that can be done?

-Fortunately, there are laws and regulations in place that are designed to protect the consumer.
-In order to help you better understand your potential case, it is helpful to consider the three types of product liability claims.
+Fortunately, there are laws and regulations in place that are designed to protect you, the consumer.
+To help you better understand your potential case, we’ve created this informative guide to the three types of product liability claims you should know.

 - Design Defects